MiraLindroos/projects/README.md

 This project, a ToDo page, was my initial exposure to React.
 It helped me understand the basics of component-based web development and how to manage state in React applications. https://github.com/MiraLindroos/reactproject

-This project might seem small and simple, but it was a step for me towards React Native and making mobile apps.
-It showed me how to build things for phones using JavaScript. https://github.com/MiraLindroos/react-native-app
+This project was created as part of an assignment to develop a simple app that lists users and their images.
+Although it might seem small and simple, but it was a step for me towards React Native and making mobile apps.
+Through this project, I learned how to build mobile applications using JavaScript, showcasing my skills in the framework and serving as an effective introduction to the world of mobile development.
+This experience ultimately led to an internship where I was able to deepen my knowledge further.
+You can find the project here: https://github.com/MiraLindroos/react-native-app.

 ## _Expense tracker REST API_